 - Assign to multiple comments

-- Delete the code itself from all reports
+- Delete the code from all reports

 Sentiment Analysis

 LLM-powered Sentiment Analysis enables Skipper to interpret and apply sentiment to unstructured data in open-ended responses.
-It can determine when sentiment analysis is appropriate, and gives users the ability to rerun and categorize the entire set of open-ended responses.

-- Green (smiling face) represents a positive response.
+- Green (smiling face) β positive

-- Orange (unsure face) represents a mixed response.
+- Orange (unsure face) β mixed

-- Red (frowning face) represents a negative response.
+- Red (frowning face) β negative

-- Blue (neutral face) represents a neutral response.
+- Blue (neutral face) β neutral

-- Gray (no mouth face) represents none.
+- Gray (no mouth face) β none

 Learn more about Sentiment Analysis here.